 Cambridge University Reading Test

-At first (or second) read, the above example seems to validate the whole-word method of the Dick and Jane series.
+At first (or second) read, the above example seems to validate the whole-word method.
 You can read the words above with just their first and last letters.
 Phonics are bogus!

 But, wait a minute… There never was such a reading test developed at Cambridge University.
-The “test” is a hoax.
+The Cambridge University “reading test” is a hoax.
 The trick behind the hoax is that not only are the first and last letters in the same place, but most of the consonants appear in the exact order of the word.
 Only the vowels are all removed, rearranged, and replaced.

 A bit more challenging?
 Your friend will certainly have more difficulty reading your message because even though the first and last letters are in the same place, the consonants and medial vowels are not.
 So, the Cambridge University “Reading Test” actually points to the fact that readers really do look at all of the letters and apply the alphabetic code to read efficiently.